fantasticit/electron-react-boilerplate/README_EN.md

 }
 ```

-To alter the app's name, edit the `index.html`'s title.
+To alter the app's name, just edit the `index.html`'s title.

 ## Module Structure